EdwardStables/VPU_Model/README.md

 ## Tests

 Pytest is used for simple tests, ensure pytest is installed and run tests with `pytest`.
+Running `pytest --no_clean` will leave the compiled objects in the `test/binaries` directory, which can be useful for testing.